– We Represent Clients Worldwide –

 - Polygraph counseling.

-Formal Response to the Statement of Reasons (SOR)
+Formal Response to the Statement of Reasons (SOR) or Letter of Intent (LOI)

 - The formal response includes a detailed and legally sound response based upon the clearance adjudication guidelines and tailored to mitigate the government’s concerns.